 - Gooey lemon vanilla sugary filling that seeps out and caramelizes into a sticky gooey base as it bakes

-- Topped with a zesty lemon cream cheese icing
+- Topped with a zesty lemon icing made with cream cheese

 - The result is a tender and moist gluten-free lemon roll bursting with sweet lemon, slathered with gooey cream cheese icing.